Good Questions Deserve Good Answers

 A. We are not funded by a single church or denomination.
 We rely on the faithful support of individual parents, pastors, and concerned Christians just like you.
 While we firmly believe your first charitable responsibility is to your local church, we ask that you would prayerfully consider, in addition to your tuition payment, supporting us on a monthly basis or with a one time gift.
 You can give here.

-Please contact us with questions or concerns.
+Please contact us with other questions.

 Subscribe to our mailing list